 All data processing pipeline code is available from the ENCODE DCC github, and the pipelines can be run interactively from a featured project on the DNAnexus cloud-computing platform.
 To learn more, select a specific pipeline.
-Links to archived pipelines are listed on each pipeline page.

 A processing pipeline is a set of analysis steps that may be versioned as changes are made to the code and software components.
 Entire pipelines may also be versioned.